albertbellonch/bellonch.com/_posts/2017-11-27-chase-by-giorgio-moroder.md

 Apart from that (and quite thanks to it), Moroder's career was reactivated immediately, releasing the soundtrack for Google's game experiment [Racer](g.co/racer){:target="_blank"} and, after 23 years since the last one, another album: *Déjà Vu* (2015), with stars like Sia or Britney Spears.
 He now DJs live (something [he did not like in the past](https://www.youtube.com/watch?v=WmNH1e8yqdY){:target="_blank"}) in gigs like [this one](https://www.youtube.com/watch?v=qYonaSnV534){:target="_blank"} in *Deep Space* (NYC) for the Red Bull Music Academy Radio.

+### Post scriptum

+On the summer of 2019, I was very lucky to finally see him live.
+He came to Barcelona the 22th of june, to play at the Jardins de Pedralbes Festival.
+It was an amazing hour and so where he DJ'd over the most known records of all his career.
+Fantastic!

 ### Let's cut...

 {% image posts/chase/cover.jpg class="album" %}